viper-666/HomeStatusDisplay/README.md

  - MQTT setup
  - LED setup

 ## User is "admin" and password is also "admin".
-Please change this at the "General" side.
+Please change this at the "General" site.

 You can find more detailed information in the tutorial on my website (it's in German, unfortunately...): http://www.bernd-schubart.de/homestatusdisplay-smart-home-status-immer-im-blick/